Installing packages using pip and virtual environments¶

 You can also install pip yourself to ensure you have the latest version.
 It’s recommended to use the system pip to bootstrap a user installation of pip:

-Afterwards, you should have the newest pip installed in your user site:
+Afterwards, you should have the latest version of pip installed in your user site:

 If you are using Python 3.3 or newer, the